cc-triplog/sojournal/raspberry-pi/README.md

 $ sudo nano "/etc/profile"
 ```

-2. Add the following environmental variables to bottom of the file
+2. Add the following environment variables to bottom of the file

 ```
 export URL_LOCAL=http://"Your local server's address":4000/graphql